trumanyardley/naturedex-legal/README.md

 ## 5. Third-Party Services

-NatureDex relies on the following third-party services.
+Leafnote relies on the following third-party services.
 We are not responsible for the data practices of these services and encourage you to review their respective privacy policies:

 | Service | Purpose | Data Sent |
 |---|---|---|